Newshound68/R-course/README.md

 How to work with the files in this repository?
 Start reading the markdown file Rintro.md for a general introduction.
 We recommend using the front end RStudio.
 First you have to install R and then you can download RStudio from [here](https://www.rstudio.com/products/rstudio/download/).

 Next download the the R files Basics.R, DataFrames.R, InputOutput.R, GraphsRegression.R, FunctionsFlowControl.R, ExtendingRwithC.R and open them as R scripts in RStudio.
 Work through these scripts line by line in the order indicated in the previous sentence.
 The pdf file RguideAp2017.pdf will guide you in this process.
+All necessary data you find in the data subfolder.

 Enjoy and have fun!